 I am a third year Ph.D. student at Stanford University, advised by Prof. Matei Zaharia.
-My research interests include performance in cloud computing, distributed systems, and computer networks.
+My research interests include performance in data analytics and and computer networks.

-I am affiliated with Stanford DAWN and the Infolab where I work on Weld, a novel interface for data analytics libraries which enables optimizations and fast code generation across libraries and frameworks such as NumPy and Spark.
+I am affiliated with Stanford DAWN where I work on Weld, a novel interface for data analytics libraries which enables optimizations and fast code generation across libraries and frameworks such as NumPy and Spark.
 Weld is open source here.